hibozzy18/argo/README.md

 Table: 1.3 Energy per partition grouped by features

-Table 1.3 shows the the energy of partitions and further classfied by different types of architecture that is make up the  parttions.
+Table 1.3 shows the the energy of partitions and further classfied by different types of architecture that makes up the  parttions.

-#### Distribution for nodes per partition

-### Analysis per partition

 ### Feature distribution on the cluster